A Dynamic Principal Agent Problem with One-sided Commitment: The general case with arbitrary number of quittings

-\begin{rem} Theorem \ref{thm-DPP} shows that the principal's problem $V^P_\infty(t)$ is time consistent at the times $\t^*_i$ the agents quit the job.
+\begin{rem} Theorem \ref{thm-DPP} shows that the principal's problem $V^P_\infty(t)$ is time consistent at the times $\t^*_i$ when the agents quit the job.
 We should note though, if the principal reconsiders the contract within the time period $(\t^*_i, \t^*_{i+1})$, during which the agent is staying for the job, she may find $(\eta^*, Z^*, \zeta^*)$ not optimal.
-However, since the principal is required to commit to the contract, she is not allowed to fire the agent and sign a better contract during those time periods, so such time inconsistency for the principal is irrelevant from practical considerations. \end{rem}
+However, since the principal is required to commit to the contract, she is not allowed to fire the agent and sign a better contract during those time periods, so such time inconsistency for the principal is irrelevant in our model. \end{rem}